nanwu/asocks/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A SOCKS5 proxy client/server built on async IO model.
-Python3 asyncio library is leveraged for providing high level neworking API.
+A SOCKS5 proxy client/server built on top of asyncio: the Python3 library which provides infrastructure for writing single-thread concurrent code and other high level networking APIs.

 This project currently is in BETA version with proxy server fully functioning.
 More features will come soon.
 ## Installation